AmeerAliSaleem/dig_data_shell_project/README.md

 A submission for the Shell DigData Data Science Project.
-The project consists of Exploratory Data Analysis and presentation.
+The aim of the project was to implement a profit-optimising strategy for Shell to both satisfy interior hydrogen demands and make money through selling electricity to the grid.